-I had a random day off of work this week and took my kids out for a walk around the neighborhood.
+I had a random day off from work and took my kids out for a walk around the neighborhood.
 Baby 老二 (lǎo èr / second child) napped peacefully in the stroller while 老大 (lǎodà / oldest child) skipped and twirled on the sidewalk.

 I never thought I’d be spending my free time at a dead-end, but we actually spent several hours at this one spot.

 A few days ago, I snapped this photo of 老大 approaching the dead-end with excitement, sunglasses in one hand and windmill in the other.

 She saw a lizard scurrying into a hole and wanted to see where it went.
 Somehow, her imagination lead her to build pretend campfires with the bush branches and rocks on the side-walk, and we had fun throwing rocks between the bars of the fence.

 Only with young children can we discover joys and new beginnings in roads that seem to be ending.

 This moment represents our unlikely Chinese language journey.

 From Dead Ends to New Beginnings

 Before 老大 was born, I didn’t speak Chinese for several years since my parents passed away in my 20s.

 I also completely forgot how to read Chinese.